lakeCoSTR/lakeCoSTR_colab/README.md

 lakeCoSTR_colab v1.12: [![DOI](https://zenodo.org/badge/478682003.svg)](https://zenodo.org/badge/latestdoi/478682003)

-This work is licensed under a GPL GNU 3 licence.
+This work is licensed under a GNU GPL3 licence.
 Note that data acquired using GEE can not be used for commercial use without express permission from NASA.

 # lakeCoSTR for Colab